Module Thread

 the given Unix file descriptors.
 The arguments and results have the same

-meaning as for Unix.select
+meaning as for Unix.select.

-Same function as Unix.waitpid
+Same function as Unix.waitpid. wait_pid p

 suspends the execution of the calling thread until the process specified

-terminates.
+by the process identifier p terminates.
 Returns the pid of the child

 caught and its termination status, as per